bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 |1|Inverted|
 |2|Hyperbolic|

-## RNGFND_MIN_CM: Rangefinder minimum distance
+## RNGFND1_MIN_CM: Rangefinder minimum distance

 Minimum distance in centimeters that rangefinder can reliably read

+- Units: cm

 - Increment: 1

+## RNGFND1_MAX_CM: Rangefinder maximum distance

+Maximum distance in centimeters that rangefinder can reliably read

 - Units: cm

-## RNGFND_MAX_CM: Rangefinder maximum distance

-Maximum distance in centimeters that rangefinder can reliably read

 - Increment: 1

-- Units: cm

-## RNGFND_STOP_PIN: Rangefinder stop pin
+## RNGFND1_STOP_PIN: Rangefinder stop pin

-Digital pin that enables/disables rangefinder measurement for an analog rangefinder.
+Digital pin that enables/disables rangefinder measurement for the pwm rangefinder.
 A value of -1 means no pin.
 If this is set, then the pin is set to 1 to enable the rangefinder and set to 0 to disable it.
-This can be used to ensure that multiple sonar rangefinders don't interfere with each other.
+This is used to enable powersaving when out of range.

 |Value|Meaning|
 |:---:|:---:|